mstatt/tr-101/README.md

 We are going to be installing and using gulp.js for a quick example of html page optimization.

-# TR-101 dev directory structure as follows:
+# TR-101 directory structure as follows:
 Project Folder(TR-101)

 tr-101/